By Lee Foster

 -1.
 Alice Waters’ Chez Panisse restaurant (1517 Shattuck, www.chezpanisse.com, 510-548-5525) is in and will remain in a stratosphere all its own.

 Alice began the restaurant in 1971.
 The vision behind her restaurant has been immensely influential.
 I expect a TV evening news report tomorrow that Alice is somewhere extolling the virtues of kohlrabi as a vegetable.
-She and Michelle Obama hit it off during the Obama administration, promotion better nutrition from the White House Food Garden.
+She and Michelle Obama hit it off during the Obama administration, promoting better nutrition from the White House Food Garden.

 At a recent charity event, I gave Alice, for reasons of nostalgia, a copy of my 1983 book on the organic gardening revolution.
 My publisher was Chronicle Books and the title was Backyard Farming.
 I was writing a lot for Rodale in that era and living out the vision, growing all the vegetables for my family of five on a sunny but small urban hillside lot in Oakland.